-Branch Awards: Each branch winner is awarded the opportunity to travel to New York City all expenses-paid to compete for first place at the ESU National Shakespeare Competition.
+Branch Awards: In 2021 branch winners will not travel to New York City due to COVID.
 Additional prizes at this level vary by branch.
 Some branches also provide awards for the branch winners' teachers.

-National Awards: The three winners of the ESU National Shakespeare Competition receive scholarships or a cash award.
-Exact prizes to be determined.
-In 2019, the prizes were:
+National Awards: The three winners of the ESU National Shakespeare Competition receive the following scholarships or a cash award.
+Exact prizes may change due to COVID.

-1st place: A scholarship to the Midsummer Conservatory at the British American Drama Academy in Oxford, U.K.

-2nd place: A scholarship to the American Shakespeare Center's Theatre Camp in Staunton, VA.
+1st place: A scholarship to the Midsummer Conservatory at the British American Drama Academy in Oxford, U.K. 2nd place: A scholarship to the American Shakespeare Center's Theatre Camp in Staunton, VA.
+3rd place: \$1000

-3rd place: \$500